 What Is French Creole?

-For starters, creoles are fully developed languages that are based on a mix of different, previously established languages.
+Creoles are fully developed languages that are based on a mix of different, previously established languages.
 Since these are all French creoles, they’re all based at least partially on French.

 You may have heard of a pidgin, but it’s worth noting that pidgins and creoles are two different things.
 The short version is that a pidgin is a simplified mix of two or more languages so that their speakers can communicate with one another, whereas a creole is a full-fledged language with native speakers.